mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

 3. Multiprocessing
 4. A single large machine or a few machines in an informal cluster

-This setup is common; you're likely reading this blog from such a setup.
-It's capable of handling terabyte scale workflows.
-Larger too, but not very much larger.
+This setup is common and it's capable of handling terabyte scale workflows.

-People rarely take this route.
+In my brief experience people rarely take this route.
 They use single-threaded in-memory Python until it breaks, and then seek out *Big Data Infrastructure* like Hadoop/Spark at relatively high productivity overhead.

 *Your workstation can scale bigger than you think.*